THE NETT-Mx ACU 2019 QUAD CHAMPIONSHIP REGULATIONS By Iveston and Satley Motor Club

 All Championship riders need a transponder for which it is their responsibility to ensure that it is fully charged (14 hours from completely flat as per the manufacturer’s instructions) and fitted to the machine used in all practices, qualifying sessions and races.
 The transponder required is an AMB/Mylaps Motocross type transponder, orange with a black base only.

-Riders who do not own their own transponders can hire them for a fee of £10, fitting brackets will cost £7.
+Riders who do not own their own transponders can hire them for a fee of £10.
 The hirer will be required to leave an ACU licence only, or a drivers licence, £20 or similar as a deposit against the hire of a transponder.

 The organisers and timekeepers will take no responsibility for the results of riders who fail to fit a transponder or charged transponder to their machine.

 The timekeepers will invoice riders who lose a transponder the replacement cost.